-- 1. Select Edit> Default Settings 1 to open the Default Settings dialog. - 2.
-Click on Walls, and click on the Edit button.
+- 1. Select Edit> Default Settings | to open the Default Settings dialog. - 2.
+Click on the plus sign next to Walls, highlight "Exterior/Interior Wall" and click on the Edit button.

 3. From the Exterior Wall drop down menu, we will select Stucco-6, and click OK.